jo3-l/jo3-l/README.md

 # About me

 Hi!
-I'm Joseph Liu, a second-year undergrad at the University of Waterloo double majoring in computer science and pure mathematics.
+I'm Joseph Liu, a third-year undergrad at the University of Waterloo double majoring in computer science and pure mathematics.

 ## Current and past work